Agent mental models and Bayesian rules as a tool to create opinion dynamics models: Introduction: The need for general methods

-Bayesian rules to model opinions have been introduced both in the opinion dynamics community, as extensions of the Continuous Opinions and Discrete Actions (CODA) \cite{martins08a,martins12b} and similar opinion models \cite{martins12b,martins08b,martinsgalam13a,martins13c,martins08c,martinspereira08a,martinskuba09a,vicenteetal08b,sietal10a,Si2010,martins10b,martins10a,Deng2013,martins13b,Diao2014,luoaetal14a,Caticha2015,martins15b,Lu2015,martins16a,Chowdhury2016,Cheng2016,Huang2016,Garcia2017,Sun2017,Sobkowicz2018,Lee2018,Garcia2018,Tang2019,Martins2019b,Martins2020,LeonMedina2020,Maciel2020,Fang2020,Martins2020c}, by the use of Bayesian belief networks \cite{Sun2013}, as well as, independently, in models associated to economical reasoning \cite{orleans95,Rabin1999,Andreoni2012,Nishi2013,eguiluzetal15a,Wang2016}.
+Bayesian rules to model opinions have been introduced both in the opinion dynamics community, as extensions of the Continuous Opinions and Discrete Actions (CODA) \cite{martins08a,martins12b} and similar opinion models \cite{martins12b,martins08b,martinsgalam13a,martins13c,martins08c,martinspereira08a,martinskuba09a,vicenteetal08b,sietal10a,Si2010,martins10b,martins10a,Deng2013,martins13b,Diao2014,luoaetal14a,Caticha2015,martins15b,Lu2015,martins16a,Chowdhury2016,Cheng2016,Huang2016,Garcia2017,Sun2017,Sobkowicz2018,Lee2018,Garcia2018,Tang2019,Martins2019,Martins2020,LeonMedina2020,Maciel2020,Fang2020,Martins2022a}, by the use of Bayesian belief networks \cite{Sun2013}, as well as, independently, in models associated to economical reasoning \cite{orleans95,Rabin1999,Andreoni2012,Nishi2013,eguiluzetal15a,Wang2016}.
 Despite their popularity, there are two aspects of Bayesian-inspired models for opinion dynamics that have not been properly debated so far.
 They are how to turn assumptions on how the agents reason on dynamical model equations and the problem of the relationship between Bayesianism and rationality.

 In this paper, I will explore both aspects of the problem.
 First, I will provide a brief explanation on why the use of Bayesian-inspired rules is both supported by experimental evidence \cite{Knill2004,martins06,tenenbaumetal07,Tenenbaum2011,eguiluzetal15a} and not the same as assuming rationality \cite{Martins2020inpress,Martins2020a}.
 And, to illustrate how Bayesian rules can be used in a general problem, I will explain how we can create mental models for the agents.
 And we will see how models can include any kind of bias and bounded rationality effects \cite{simon56,selten01}, and turn those assumptions into update rules.
+More exactly, I will show how to introduce agents who distrust opinions opposed either to a certain choice (a direct bias), or against their current preference.
+Update rules for both kinds of agents will be calculated and the effects of those biases on how extreme the position of the agents become will be studied.